ArdaxHz/publoader-extensions/README.md

 Can be any name.
 The MangaDex id to the publisher site's manga ids, or whatever id you will use to associate a chapter to a manga.
 The structure of the file can be whatever you want, however you need to provide a list of tracked MangaDex manga ids.

-#### custom_regexes.json
+#### override_options.json
 Can be any name and is not necessary.
+This file contains any manual overrides for certain series or chapters that do not conform to a standard format.
 Your implementation should sanitise chapter titles to conform to MangaDex's rules.

-You can use any means necessary to sanitise the chapter titles.
-If you use generic, catch-all regexes for the titles and a series' title does not conform to the specified regexes, this file can be used for custom regexes for select series.

-_**The bot only accesses the `same` and `custom_language` fields, all other fields can be named differently.**_
+_**The bot only accesses the `same`, `custom_language`, `multi_chapters`, and `override_chapter_numbers` fields, all other fields can be named differently.**_

 If you want to include this file, use the structure as follows: